Follow the Star: Join the Song

 The diocesan Growing in God Growth Fund is open again offering grants to help you and your church reach out creatively to encourage sharing of the Christian faith and so grow our church family in number.
-Last Christmas over £1,850 was given to support five projects including Christmas goody bags, Christmas boxes, angel crafts, prayer trees and church displays.
+Supporting projects such as Christmas goody bags, Christmas boxes, angel crafts, prayer trees and church displays.
 Grants of up to £1,500 are available, for more information and the application form please visit our page here.

 LecDeck Year C

 LecDeck is a lectionary-based youth discipleship resource which was launched in 2019 as a joint venture between the Diocese of Bristol and the Go Team at the Diocese of Bath and Wells.
 It is available as a pack of cards and app for Android or Apple devices.
 The third pack of cards is now available for Lectionary Year C which begins on Advent Sunday.
 Buy LecDeck cards from their website shop here or download the app for Android/Apple iOS from your app store here.